watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/agents-unavailable/README.md

-# Page interactions for Watson Assistant web chat
+# Handling agents unavailable for Watson Assistant web chat

 **For a full walk through of how this code works, please visit [the tutorial page](DOCS.md) in the Watson Assistant documentation.**

 This code is for extending the Watson Assistant web chat.
 If you are new to developing with web chat, please start with the [web chat development overview](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop).
 The code in this folder is commented with links and references to the web chat APIs used.

-This example demonstrates how to use a custom response to display a button within web chat that can locate fields in the host page and fill in values to them.
+This example demonstrates how to listen for the `agent:areAnyAgentsOnline` event from web chat and use that to start an action that could be used to file a ticket when no agents are currently online/available.

 It demonstrates:

-- How to use the [**receive**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#receive) event handler trigger an immediate interaction with the page.
-- How to use a [**customResponse**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse) event handler to display a custom button which, when clicked, will interact with elements on the host page.
+- How to use an [**agent:areAnyAgentsOnline**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#areanyagentsonline) event handler to display a custom card.
-- How to use the [**ibm-web-chat--default-styles**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-render#helper_classes) CSS helper class to make a custom button look like a default web chat button.
+- How to use the [**send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send) instance function to send a message to the assistant and include context variables with user input.

 ## Running the Code

 ### Running the JavaScript Example

 1. Open the [client/javascript/index.html](client/javascript/index.html) file in a web browser.
-2. Open web chat and click the button to fill in the account number field.
-3. Send the message "fill phone number" to fill in the phone number field.

 ## Setting up your own assistant